Beethoven and his contemporaries: Johann Wolfgang von Goethe

-Beethoven had already read and studied Johann Wolfgang von Goethe's works intensively during his youth in Bonn, long before their first personal encounter.
+Beethoven had already read and admired Johann Wolfgang von Goethe's works during his youth in Bonn, long before their first meeting in 1812.
 His first Goethe settings were produced around 1790.
-Beethoven announced his music to Egmont in a first letter to the poet in the spring of 1811 with the following words: "I am only able to approach you with the greatest veneration [and] with an inexpressibly deep feeling for your glorious creations."
+Beethoven announced his music to Egmont in a letter to the poet in the spring of 1811 with the following words: "I am only able to approach you with the greatest veneration [and] with an inexpressibly deep feeling for your glorious creations."
 He had already set 18 texts by Goethe, and two others were to follow.
 Goethe therefore occupies a privileged position in Beethoven's vocal works.
+Beethoven met Goethe at Teplitz in 1812, and a possibly apocryphal story by Bettina von Arnim described Beethoven refusing to bow to visiting royalty, much to Goethe's consternation.